DC Current Generation and Power Feature in Strongly Driven Floquet-Bloch Systems

-which shows that the intrinsic DC current is actually dissipationless, while the extrinsic current needs a sustained power input.
-This result is quite understandable since for intrinsic current, there is no damping channel for the energy to dissipate as we already ignored the electron-electron interaction; but for extrinsic current, damping is involved and the power to the leading order in $\Gamma$ is proportional to the energy difference between two ensembles.
+indicating that the intrinsic current is dissipationless, while the extrinsic current needs a sustained power input.
+Such result is understandable since for intrinsic current, we ignored the interactions among electrons giving no internal damping channels; but for extrinsic current, damping is involved and the power is related to a energy shift between two ensembles.

-In real engineering, damping is always present and the TRS is normally preserved, thus the goal is to maximize the extrinsic current while minimize the damping.
-To further characterize such optimization, we define a conversion efficiency as the ratio between the extrinsic DC current and the input AC power: $F^\text{Ex}=\boldsymbol{j}_{DC}^{\text{Ex}}/\Bar{P}_{net}$.

-\textit{Case Study: A Two-band System Connected to A Heat Bath}.--- In this section, we want to discuss a two-band model that can explain the results derived in the previous sections, especially showing how the electron density changes due to the Floquet drive.
-We also explicitly break the TRS and parity to see the intrinsic and extrinsic current as functions of the external field strength.
+It's important to see the power feature in energy non-conserved systems since it tells us the direction of energy flow which in our case is from Floquet drive to the heat bath.
+More remarkable is that intrinsic current is dissipationless which can be favored in energy conversion applications.
+Combined with the symmetry argument, breaking TRS would help to obtain such desirable current.
+As for the extrinsic current, it becomes dominant in TRS preserved systems and more importantly its power efficiency defined as $\boldsymbol{j}_{DC}^{\text{Ex}}/\Bar{P}_{\text{net}}$ reflects some band properties~\cite{SM}.
+The field dependence of the DC currents and power feature is also important and will be discussed in the next section.